wolfpld/usenetarchive/README.md

 Raw imported messages have to be processed to be of any use.
 We provide the following utilities:

-- kill-duplicates --- Removes duplicate messages.
-It is relatively rare, but data sets from even a single NNTP server may contain the same message twice.
-- filter-newsgroups --- Some data sources (eg. Archive.org's giganews collection) contain messages that were not sent to the collection's newsgroup.
-This utility will remove such bogus messages.
 - extract-msgid --- Extracts unique identifier of each message and builds reference table for fast access to any message through its ID.
 - extract-msgmeta --- Extracts "From" and "Subject" fields, as a quick reference for archive browsers.
 - merge-raw --- Merges two imported data sets into one.
 Does not duplicate messages.
 - utf8ize --- Converts messages to a common character encoding, UTF-8.
 - connectivity --- Calculate connectivity graph of messages.
 Also parses "Date" field, as it's required for chronological sorting.
 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.

+### Data Filtering

+Raw data right after import is highly unfit for direct use.
+Messages are duplicated, there's spam.
+These utilities help clean it up:

+- kill-duplicates --- Removes duplicate messages.
+It is relatively rare, but data sets from even a single NNTP server may contain the same message twice.
+- filter-newsgroups --- Some data sources (eg. Archive.org's giganews collection) contain messages that were not sent to the collection's newsgroup.
+This utility will remove such bogus messages.
+- filter-spam --- Learns which messages look like spam and removes them.

 ### Data Search